 PSF is accredited by the Council on Accreditation (COA).
 The current accreditation is valid through June 30, 2019.
+PSF has applied to begin the reaccreditation process through COA.
 PSF utilized various third party agencies for ongoing auditing of financial and operational practices.
 PSF complies with the Department of Children and Families Annual Child Placing Licensure Audit and Contract Oversite Unit Review.
 PSF responds to any identified issues in a systematic and timely manner making changes when necessary.

-FISCAL YEAR 2017-2018 AREAS OF FOCUS
+FISCAL YEAR 2018-2019 AREAS OF FOCUS

 Continuous quality assurance activities, as described in the document above, will be used to gather and analyze data and to utilize information to inform any needed practice/process changes.

-In addition to the efforts and focus of change listed above, some additional identified areas of focus for 2017 - 2018 include but are not limited to the following:
+In addition to the efforts and focus of change listed above, some additional identified areas of focus for 2018-2019 include but are not limited to the following:

-- o Engagement with Children & Families
+- o Quality of Engagement with Children & Families

-- o Data Collection
+- o Engagement with Fathers

 - o Case Management Agency staff retention

-- o Safe Case Closure

 - o Caseload Trends

-- o Safety Methodology Practice and Model Fidelity
+- o Practice Model Fidelity

+- o Quality of Safety Plans

 - o Documentation

+- o Out of County/Out of Circuit Child Placements

-- o Case Contact forms for the Child and Family Service Review Performance Improvement Plan
+- o Case Contact Sheets for the Child and Family Service Review Performance Improvement Plan